cirosr/PowerBI-DAX-Mquery-SSAS/README.md

-# powerbi
+# PowerBI, DAX, Mquery and SSAS
-PowerBI Projects
+Repo to keep Useful Patterns for all above.

-Hi all,
+# Adventure Works .pbix

-It is my personal take on AdventureWorksDW dataset.
+My personal take on AdventureWorksDW dataset.
 Link below: https://docs.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver15&tabs=ssms

-Work-in-progress disclaimer including this document :)
+Work-in-progress - including this document :)

 Microsoft has a simpler set you can download as .pbix, the one I found in SQL Server sample had more tables so I went with it.